MaxOfLondon/pygbag-pygame-pygame_gui-test/readme.md

 This is a test boilerplate setup for pygme_gui and python webassembly using pygbag.

-I found that browser hangs on `Setting [pygame_gui] up` and want to have starting point to work on the solution.

 To run the test `chmod +x run.sh` then `source run.sh .venv`

 Script will install virtualenv and dependencies then execute `main.py` without and with pygbag.